 Applications of the SCR

-In addition to cost-effectiveness, ruggedness, low conduction losses and high efficiency, silicon-controlled rectifiers has a high voltage and high current capabilities.
+In addition to cost-effectiveness, ruggedness, low conduction losses, and high efficiency, silicon-controlled rectifiers have high voltage and high current capabilities.
 These properties make them suitable for dc-ac converters applications.
 They are one of the key components in HVDC transmission systems.

 The ON-state voltage of an SCR ranges between 1.2 V to 2.5 V. It has an operating voltage ranging between 600V and 5000V and an operating current up to 5500A.
 The switching time of a typical SCR is 100μs and an upper frequency of 60Hz.
 Below are a few applications of SCRs.